Abdullah el-Faisal: Jamaica

-He was deported from Kenya on a private plane (at a cost in excess of $523,000), and on 22 January 2010 arrived back in Jamaica.
-There, he was questioned by Special Branch investigators who made it clear that he had not broken any laws in Jamaica, but that the police wanted to make sure they knew where and how to find him "because of the international attention he has received."
-The Islamic Council of Jamaica banned him from preaching at any of its 12 mosques, but he is permitted to worship there.
+El-Faisal was deported from Kenya on a private plane (at a cost in excess of $523,000), and on 22 January 2010 arrived back in Jamaica.
+There, he was questioned by Special Branch investigators who said that he had not broken any laws in Jamaica, but that the police wanted to make sure they knew where and how to find him "because of the international attention he has received."
+The Islamic Council of Jamaica banned him from preaching at any of its 12 mosques, but he was permitted to worship there.
 In 2017, he continued releasing public statements in support of the Islamic State.

-In his book Ticking Time Bomb: Counter-Terrorism Lessons from the U.S. Government's Failure to Prevent the Fort Hood Attack (2011), former U.S. Senator Joe Lieberman described Australian Muslim preacher Feiz Mohammad, American-Yemeni imam Anwar al-Awlaki, el-Faisal, and Pakistani-American Samir Khan as "virtual spiritual sanctioners" who use the internet to offer religious justification for terrorism.
+In his book Ticking Time Bomb: Counter-Terrorism Lessons from the U.S. Government's Failure to Prevent the Fort Hood Attack (2011), former US Senator Joe Lieberman described Australian Muslim preacher Feiz Mohammad, American-Yemeni imam Anwar al-Awlaki, el-Faisal, and Pakistani-American Samir Khan as "virtual spiritual sanctioners" who use the Internet to offer religious justification for terrorism.

+Conviction and imprisonment: 2017–23

-On 25 August 2017, he was arrested in Jamaica after US officers caught him allegedly trying to recruit jihadis in an undercover sting operation.
-According to the Manhattan district attorney, he offered to help an undercover officer travel to the Middle East and join ISIL and was taken into custody in Jamaica to await extradition to the USA.
+On 25 August 2017, he was arrested in Jamaica after US officers caught him trying to recruit jihadis in an undercover sting operation.
+According to the Manhattan district attorney, he offered to help an undercover officer travel to the Middle East and join ISIL, and was taken into custody in Jamaica to await extradition to the US.

-In July 2020, Jamaica's Court of Appeal ruled the extradition to the USA could proceed, Faisal was extradited on 13 August 2020.
-The New York City district attorney assumed prosecution of the case, with five charges of terrorism and his trial has yet to occur.
-According to a Washington Post report, Faisal is being held in "lockdown", confined for 23 hours a day.
+In July 2020, Jamaica's Court of Appeal ruled the extradition to the US could proceed.
+Faisal was extradited on 13 August 2020.
+The New York City district attorney assumed prosecution of the case, with five charges of terrorism.
+According to a Washington Post report, Faisal was held in "lockdown", confined for 2 hours a day.

+On 23 March 2023, Faisal was convicted, after a two-month long jury trial, of recruiting, soliciting, and inspiring students and followers to pledge allegiance to, travel to, join and commit acts of terrorism on behalf of the Islamic State, a/k/a “ISIS” or “ISIL.”
+He was sentenced to 18 years in a New York state prison.